 Our non-employee directors are entitled to receive an annual retainer in the amount of \$60,000, plus an additional annual payment of \$20,000 for the chairperson and \$15,000 for each other member of the audit committee and \$15,000 for the chairperson and \$10,000 for each other member of the compensation committee and nominating and corporate governance committee, with such amounts paid in quarterly installments.
-In April 2020, however, our Board voted to reduce the amount of the annual retainer by 10% in recognition of the economic challenges facing the Company.
-We also provided our non-employee directors with equity compensation under our Equity Incentive Plan as additional compensation and incentive.
-On the date of each annual meeting of stockholders, each of our non-employee directors receives an annual equity award with a value of \$100,000 that vest on the earlier of the first anniversary of the grant date or the next annual meeting of stockholders.
-For a more detailed description of director compensation and benefits, see "2020 Director Compensation" included elsewhere in this proxy statement.
+We also provided our non-employee directors with equity compensation under our 2016 Equity Incentive Plan, or the 2016 Plan, as additional compensation and incentive.
+On the date of each annual meeting of stockholders, each of our non-employee directors receives an annual equity award with a value of \$100,000 that vests on the earlier of the first anniversary of the grant date or the next annual meeting of stockholders.
+For a more detailed description of director compensation and benefits, see "2021 Director Compensation" included elsewhere in this proxy statement.

-How often did the Board meet in 2020?
+How often did the Board meet in 2021?

-The Board met one time in person and held nine virtual meetings during the year ended December 31, 2020, as well as took action by written consent.
+The Board held six virtual meetings during the year ended December 31, 2021, as well as took action by written consent.
 Each director attended all of the meetings of the Board and the meetings of the committees on which he served.
-During 2020, our non-management directors met either in person or virtually in executive sessions four times.
+During 2021, our non-management directors met virtually in executive sessions four times.